Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Optimising the information exchange process

 with \(\theta\) a placeholder for all the decision variables defined until now, and \(\Theta\) a meaningful domain for that vector.
-Problem~\eqref{eq:optproblem} is though very hard to solve, because to the best of our knowledge \msep and \mses may be evaluated only through simulation, as they cannot be expressed analytically as functions of the various parameters, and \(\bw(\theta)\) itself cannot easily be evaluated.
+Problem~\eqref{eq:optproblem} is very hard to solve, because to the best of our knowledge, \msep and \mses may be evaluated only through simulation.
+They cannot be expressed analytically as functions of \(\theta\), and shall be treated as random variables (since affected by random packet loss) if one strives for field applicability.
+In this case~\ref{eq:msepmax} and~\ref{eq:msesmax} become inequalities in expected value, and \(\bw(\theta)\) itself cannot easily be evaluated.

-To relax~\eqref{eq:optproblem}, perform some numerically tractable simulation, try to be as independent as possible from specific protocol and coding schemes, and produce easily repeatable results, we thus assume a simplified model for the data rate (Section~\ref{ssec:modelling-data-rate}), and design an opportune sensitivity analysis strategy to evaluate the performance indexes \(\msep\) and \(\mses\) (Section~\ref{ssec:sensitivity-analysis}).
+The practical need is though to have some numerical tools that may help plan missions, and decide which communication strategy to use.
+To this aim, we propose to relax~\eqref{eq:optproblem}, perform some numerically tractable simulation (trying to be as independent as possible from specific protocol and coding schemes), and produce repeatable results that may be used for decision-making.
+To this end, we thus assume a simplified model for the data rate (Section~\ref{ssec:modelling-data-rate}), and design an opportune sensitivity analysis strategy to evaluate the performance indexes \(\msep\) and \(\mses\) (Section~\ref{ssec:sensitivity-analysis}).